The Foreign and Commonwealth Office (FCO) advise against all travel to:

 Eastern and Southern Ukraine

 Since March 2014 there has been instability in the east of Ukraine as a result of clashes between Ukrainian armed forces and Russian-backed armed separatists.
-This has resulted in some 5,000 deaths and the displacement of one million people.
-A ceasefire was agreed on 12 February, but fighting has continued in several locations in the southern parts of the Donetsk and Luhansk regions.
+This has resulted in around 6,000 deaths and the displacement of over one and a half million people.
+A ceasefire was agreed on 12 February, but sporadic fighting has continued in several locations in the southern parts of the Donetsk and Luhansk regions.
 Civilians continue to get caught up in the fighting, including in major incidents in and around Donetsk and Mariupol.

 On 17 July Malaysian Airlines flight MH17 from Amsterdam to Kuala Lumpur crashed in the area around Torez in Donetsk oblast, an area under separatist control.